Main Page : About Me : Advice : Articles : Books : Curiosities : Paintings : Photographs : Source of Life : Video

 Fig.78

-In my article “The Source of Life – 1” (2005) I described the changes which happened then in the nursery transplants of Paulownia tomentosa–Imperialis under the influence of the dark matter generator (Fig. 79).
-In 2008 it continued to react to the action of the generator.
-This year Paulownia flowered at the beginning of May (Fig. 80) and immediately surprised us with the size of the flowers, which are not only wonderful but also much larger than the flowers of 2005 (Fig. 81).
-The leaves of this tree fall abreast of the flowers.
-In 2005 the leaves of this tree were 22-35 cm long (Fig. 82), and already then they were two times bigger than the “normal” ones.
+In my article “The Source of Life–1” (2005) I described the changes which happened then in the nursery transplants of Paulownia tomentosa–Imperialis influenced by the dark matter generator (Fig. 79).
+In 2008 it continued to react to the generator’s action.
+This year the Paulownias flowered at the beginning of May (Fig. 80) and immediately surprised us with the size of the flowers, which are not only wonderful but also much larger than that of 2005 (Fig. 81).
+The leaves of this tree keep pace with the flowers.
+In 2005 they were 22-35 cm long (Fig. 82), and then they were already twice as big as the “normal” ones.

 Paulownia in 2005